blackducksoftware/synopsys-detect/documentation/src/main/markdown/properties/detectors/overview.md

 By default, all detectors are eligible to run.
 The set of detectors that actually run depends on the files that exist in your project directory.

-<note type="note">Low accuracy detectors, see [Detector search and accuracy](../../runningdetect/detectorcascade.md), do not support configuration properties.</note>
+<note type="note">Not all low accuracy detectors, see [Detector search and accuracy](../../runningdetect/detectorcascade.md), support configuration properties.
+See specific [Package Manager](../../packagemgrs/overview.md) pages for further information.</note>